MambaAgar/Kahoot-Spammer/README.md

 ## Run It!

-Once you have successfully installed python and the required packages, you can open the kahoot_flood.py file with python and run the program!
+Once you have successfully installed python, the required packages, and all of the files in this repository, you can open the kahoot_flood.py file with python and run the program!

 ## Contributing

 Please feel free to make a new issue in the issue tab if you have any questions or comments.

+## FAQ

+Q.) What is phantomjs?
+A.) <a href = "http://phantomjs.org/">PhantomJS</a> is a headless browser, used for programs like this.
+Headless means that you don't actually see the browser, like you will with Google Chrome or Firefox, but it's still there.
+It is included in the repository for your convenience.

+Q.) Can you make the program answer as well?
+A.) That is something that I am currently working on.
+Check back later for more updates.

 ## Acknowledgments